ahmedfgad/GeneticAlgorithmPython/docs/md/pygad.md

 * `filename`: Name of the file holding the saved instance of the genetic algorithm.
 No extension is needed.

 Returns the genetic algorithm instance.

-# Extended Classes

-To make the library modular and structured, different scripts are created where each script has one or more classes.
-Each class has its own objective.

-This is the list of scripts and classes within them where the `pygad.GA` class extends:

-1. `utils/engine.py`:
-   1. `utils.engine.GAEngine`:
-2. `utils/validation.py`
-   1. `utils.validation.Validation`
-3. `utils/parent_selection.py`
-   1. `utils.parent_selection.ParentSelection`
-4. `utils/crossover.py`
-   1. `utils.crossover.Crossover`
-5. `utils/mutation.py`
-   1. `utils.mutation.Mutation`
-6. `utils/nsga2.py`
-   1. `utils.nsga2.NSGA2`
-7. `helper/unique.py`
-   1. `helper.unique.Unique`
-8. `helper/misc.py`
-   1. `helper.misc.Helper`
-9. `visualize/plot.py`
-   1. `visualize.plot.Plot`

-Since the `pygad.GA` class extends such classes, the attributes and methods inside them can be retrieved by instances of the `pygad.GA` class.

 # Steps to Use `pygad`